Yuyan-B/eval-anything/README.md

 # Contributing a New Bench

 We are accepting PRs for new benchmarks.
-Please read the [development document]() carefully before you contribute your benchmark.
+Please read the [development document](development.md) carefully before you contribute your benchmark.

 # Reporting Issues

 If you have any questions in the process of using align-anything, don't hesitate to ask your questions on [the GitHub issue page](https://github.com/PKU-Alignment/eval-anything/issues/new/choose), we will reply to you in 2-3 working days.

+# License

+Eval-anything is released under [Apache License 2.0](LICENSE).

 # Acknowledgements

 This repository benefits from multiple open-source projects.
 Thanks for their wonderful works and their efforts for promoting the LLM research.

 This work is supported by the Beijing Academy of Artificial Intelligence, Peking University and Beijing University of Posts and Telecommunications.